apache/arrow/docs/source/developers/crossbow.rst

 Executors
 ~~~~~~~~~

-Individual jobs are executed on public CI services, currently: - Linux:
+Individual jobs are executed on public CI services, currently:

+- Linux: TravisCI, CircleCI, Azure Pipelines
+- Mac: TravisCI, Azure Pipelines
-TravisCI - Mac: TravisCI - Windows: AppVeyor
+- Windows: AppVeyor, Azure Pipelines

 Queue
 ~~~~~

 Because of the nature of how the CI services work, the scheduling of jobs happens through an additional git repository, which acts like a job queue for the tasks.
+Anyone can host a ``queue`` repository which is usually called as ``crossbow``.

 A job is a git commit on a particular git branch, containing only the required configuration file to run the requested build (like ``.travis.yml``, ``appveyor.yml`` or ``azure-pipelines.yml``).

 Scheduler
 ~~~~~~~~~

 `Crossbow.py`_ handles version generation, task rendering and
 submission.
-The packaging tasks are defined in ``tasks.yml`` and the
+The tasks are defined in ``tasks.yml``.
-integration tests are configured in ``tests.yml``.

 Install
 -------